elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 - Requires computers to be preregister

-Problems: Too many address needs to be managaed
+Problems: Too many address needs to be managed

 ![CS3103-2-39.PNG]({{site.baseurl}}/img/CS3103-2-39.PNG)